 Doing this well means defining the right channels, the right narrative and the right principles.

 Throughout my research, one brand kept reappearing: Red Bull.

 While predominantly a B2C brand, there's still a lot we can learn.

-Red Bull has successfully adopted a multi-platform strategy that has seen it take its storytelling global.
+Red Bull has successfully adopted a multi-platform strategy that has seen it take its story global.

 And the most interesting thing?
-Within those stories, you’ll never see a can of actual Red Bull.
-Yet somehow, the Austrian media powerhouse still manage to sell over 6-billion cans a year.
+Despite its omni-channel presence, you’ll rarely see a can of actual Red Bull, yet the Austrian media powerhouse still manages to sell over 6-billion cans a year.

 Perhaps that's down to the fact that 84% of millennials will engage with brand content that enthrals and entertains.
 Or that 70% of people would rather learn about a brand through content as opposed to ads.
 Or maybe, that 68% of a consumers feel more positive about a company after engaging with the brand’s content.